mehulagg/gitlab/doc/gitlab-basics/start-using-git.md

 ### Unstage all changes that have been added to the staging area

-To unadd all files that have not been committed, use:
+To unstage (remove) all files that have not been committed from being committed, use:

 ```shell
 git reset